johnbcarpenter/USC_IML288/WEEK01.md

 Daniel Shiffman's Video Tutorials on [YouTube](https://www.youtube.com/watch?v=2VLaIr5Ckbs) are also an excellent place to start.

+The [Processing Forum](https://discourse.processing.org/) is also a great place to post questions, and/or to take a look at issues other people have dealt with.

 ## HOMEWORK

 read _1/Hello_ and  _2/Starting to Code_